 Eating regular, healthy meals is important in maintaining energy, focus, and mood throughout the day.
 Taking time to do so may seem overwhelming when you are running late or meeting the other demands to your time.
-It also can be difficult to choose healthy options when stress triggers cravings for sugary, salty, and/or starchy foods, all of which are easy to grab at Miller or in the SUB.
-But taking the time to eat breakfast, or choosing something healthier than that piece of pizza and donut in the dining hall could help you feel better about yourself, help you have more constant energy and focus throughout the day, and could help you physically feel better.
+It also can be difficult to choose healthy options when stress triggers cravings for sugary, salty, and/or starchy foods, all of which are easy to grab.
+Taking the time to eat breakfast, or choosing something healthier than that piece of pizza and donut in the dining hall could help you feel better about yourself, help you have more constant energy and focus throughout the day, and could help you physically feel better.

 Make sure to take the time, at least several times a week, to move your body.
 Exercise is key to self-care and to our overall wellness.
 Do whatever it is you enjoy doing—running, skiing, walking, swimming—just make sure you do it!
 It’s easy to make excuses to not exercise, but just taking 20 or 30 minutes from your studying to lift weights, go for a walk, or swim laps, will help you feel more calm, focused, and efficient when you return to you homework.